-Triangulon can best be described as a huge, hovering red equilateral triangle of side 1 kilometre who flies at length around the Wicklow mountains and near Bray-Greystones-Kilmacanogue, and upon whom is inscribed in giant letters "Three sides, three angles, one god".
-Despite this, he is often drawn with simply a large number "3" on him, for simplification.
+Triangulon can best be described as a huge, hovering red equilateral triangle of side 1 kilometre who flies or hovers at length around the Wicklow mountains, and upon whom is inscribed in giant letters "Three sides, three angles, one god".
+Despite this, he is often seen with simply a large number "3" on him, for simplification.

 How Triangulon influences the universe is anyone's guess but his existence highlights points such as no matter what the triangle is, all the angles will add up to 180 degrees, which is useful in inspiring awe while using a triangular metaphor (such as describing where any three people live in relation to each other).
 Further to this is the point that any three distinct points always form a triangle, which is also an interesting fact.